eddylj/OpenGL-Graphics-Project/README.md

 - Version 1.0 (14/11/21 - ready for tutor review)
 - Version 1.1 (15/11/21 - release candidate)
 - Version 1.2 (16/11/21 - released to students)
+- _Version 1.3 (21/11/21) - Major Revision of difficulty and marks distribution.
+Marks and Requirements changes are marked in Italics._

 ## Introduction